void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 the infrastructure in place to show where the money goes, and provide you with appropriate documentation.

-## Did xtraeme resign or was he banned?
+## Did xtraeme resign, or were they banned?

 Timing is everything.
-The ticket which expressed xtraeme's desire to resign was opened first, then over the next hour he lashed out at several project members.
-The resignation was processed per his wishes, and per his conduct torwards others a ban was applied at the organization level.
+The ticket which expressed xtraeme's desire to resign was opened first, then over the next hour they lashed out at several project members.
+The resignation was processed per their wishes, and per their conduct torwards others, a ban was applied at the organization level.

 ## I want to talk to someone about this.